Destination: Tioman Island, Malaysia

 Group gear (tents, cooking equipment, etc)

-All activities, equipment (surf boards, kayak, SCUBA gear, etc)
+All activities, equipment (kayaks, paddles, SCUBA gear, etc)